shakes76/PatternAnalysis-2024/recognition/siamese-network-46978554/README.md

 python src/train.py train -o "output/" -m 0.3 -e 100 -l 0.0001 -b 64
 ```

-Model testing for inspecting metrics is also done in [src/train.py](src/train.py).
+Model testing for computing metrics is also done in [src/train.py](src/train.py).
 The checkpoint file to be used should be specified, as well as the margin to use for contrastive loss (this should be the same value as was used during training).
 This produces a classification report (prceision, recall, f1-score, accuracy) based on the test dataset, as well as the test AUROC (area under receiver operating characteristic curve).
 For example, to test the model with margin 0.3 in the `output/` directory from the 100th epoch checkpoint, use
 ```bash
 python src/train.py test -o "output/" -m 0.3 --checkpoint-ts "checkpoint-epoch-100.pt"
 ```